Skills Shortage Jobs in Portugal for International Applicants 2023

 Applying for Portuguese Work VISA

-After receiving a job offer from Portugal, your final step would be to apply for a Portugal work visa which you can do by submitting an application for a work visa at any Portuguese embassy near you with all essential documents and an application cost of €90.
+• After receiving a job offer from Portugal, your final step would be to apply for a Portugal work visa which you can do by applying for a work visa at any Portuguese embassy near you with all essential documents and an application cost of €90.

-After acquiring your temporary visa, you will be permitted to enter Portugal for the purpose of working, but you will be needed to convert your temporary visa into a Portuguese resident permit, for which you will be paid around €83.
+• After acquiring your temporary visa, you will be permitted to enter Portugal to work, but you will need to convert your temporary visa into a Portuguese resident permit, for which you will be paid around €83.

 Jobs in Portugal with Skill Shortages